sbgn/sbgn/docs/learningsbgn.md

 ![Representations](/sbgn/images/learning/lenovere_representations.png)

-<p>In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, <a href="https://dx.doi.org/10.1038/nrg3885">doi:10.1038/nrg3885</a>).
+<p>In the figure, the same biological system is shown in different representations depending on the concepts used to describe this system (Le Novère, 2015, <a href="https://dx.doi.org/10.1038/nrg3885">doi:10.1038/nrg3885</a>).
 Note the same set of four proteins in all cases.
-In Process Description ELK1 shown in three differents states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.</p>
+In the Process Description, ELK1 shown in three different states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.</p>

 <p>Next, to avoid any confusion, we concentrate only on the Process Description (PD) language.</p>